 Model Risk Rating

-Models are assigned a risk rating (high, medium, or low) depending on their complexity and materiality in terms of financial impact.
+The GOES (E/A) Subgroup assigns models a risk rating (high, medium, or low) depending on their complexity and materiality in terms of financial impact.
 Any models classified as high risk are subject to all aspects of model governance, while those classified as lower risk may be subject to more limited requirements.
 This risk-based focus promotes efficiency.

 At this time, all models listed in the Model Inventory File are ranked as high risk for the following reasons:

-The life insurance industry, regulators, and other stakeholders rely on the model output for reserve and capital calculations.
+The life insurance industry, regulators, and other stakeholders rely on the model output for reserve and capital calculations and issues with the GOES are therefore systemic.

 Model errors may cause material financial impacts.